yezhiyi9670/LuckyTool-relic/website/docs/en/feedback/known_problem.md

 ### List of Questions

-- Unable to save module data(The switch fails after restarting the module) --> Don't use CI beta frameworks
+- Unable to save module data(The switch fails after restarting the module) --> Don't use CI beta frameworks(ForExample: LSPosed CI)

 - yukihookapi.intent.action.HOST_DATA_CHANNEL --> No feedback required, upstream API communication issues

 - many functions**collective failure** --> Clear the module background first, and then restart the scope

-- **Finding Error isSetUpMember** --> Not an exception, try restarting the scope
+- When this exception occurs alone**Finding Error isSetUpMember** --> Not an exception, try restarting the scope

-- **解析数据异常** --> Automatically detect and update an error, try to close the VPN to open the module, no feedback required
+- **解析数据异常 / Parsing data exception** --> Automatically detect and update an error, try to close the VPN to open the module, no feedback required